2022 Nepalese protests

-In 20 February 2022, in the Nepalese capital, Kathmandu, people protested against the US-backed infrastructure program.
+On 20 February 2022, in the Nepalese capital, Kathmandu, people protested against the US-backed infrastructure program.
 Police used tear gas and water cannons to disperse the protesters.
 A protester said that the agreement will undermine Nepal's law and integrity.
 A statement from the US embassy said the project was requested by the Nepalese government and people and was designed to reduce poverty and boost Nepal's economy in a transparent manner.